qisun2/amplicon/README.md

-This packge is developed for the Vitisgen2 & Vitisgen3 projects ([https://vitisgen3.umn.edu](https://vitisgen3.umn.edu)) to analyze multi-plexed amplicon sequencing data.
+This packge is developed for the Vitisgen2 & Vitisgen3 projects ([https://vitisgen3.umn.edu](https://vitisgen3.umn.edu)) to analyze multiplexed amplicon sequencing data.
 The output is a multi-allelic haplotype genotyping matrix.
 If a known-haplotype allele sequence file is provided, the script can be used for genotyping with known alleles.

 ### Prerequisites